maurotrb/data-analysis-statistical-inference-2014-project/doc/proposal.md

 Did the writer correctly identify the population of interest?
 Did the writer correctly decide whether the findings from this analysis can be generalized to that population, or, if not, a subsection of that population?
 Is their explanation satisfactory to make this decision?
 Are potential sources of bias discussed, and if so, is the discussion satisfactory?

 ### Answer
+The population of interest is composed by all USA residents.
+...

 Data - Scope of inference - causality
 -------------------------------------